Quansight-Labs/quansight-labs-site/posts/2020/04/introducing-ndindex-a-python-library-for-manipulating-indices-of-ndarrays.markdown

   `shape`.

-- `ellipsis`, `Newaxis`, `IntegerArray`, and `BooleanArray` types, so that all types of indexing are support.
+- `ellipsis`, `Newaxis`, `IntegerArray`, and `BooleanArray` types, so that all types of indexing are supported.

 - `i1[i2]` will create a new ndindex `i3` (when possible) so that `a[i1][i2] == a[i3]`.